 The Covid-19 pandemic struck with unprecedented speed and power, threatening the three main pillars of support for well-being: health, employment, and social support.
 It started with the infection, of course, followed by drops in production and increases in physical separation flowing from health policy actions taken to flatten the curve.
 The timing and effectiveness of these curve-flattening attempts have varied greatly among communities and countries.
 Whatever their success in flattening the curve, all communities now face the need to find a plan to restart production and restore daily life without triggering a fresh escalation of infections and deaths.

-Luis Gallardo is the Founder of the World Happiness Fest.
-He is the President of the World Happiness Foundation and the Founder and Author of the TEOH Lab and Happytalism.
+Luis Gallardo is the Founder and President of the World Happiness Foundation and the World Happiness Fest and the Founder and Author of the TEOH Lab and Happytalism.

 John F. Helliwell is in the Vancouver School of Economics at the University of British Columbia, a Distinguished Fellow of the Canadian Institute for Advanced Research, and co-editor of the World Happiness Reports.